-I applied for Admission n to Teacher Education on (date).
+I applied for Admission to Teacher Education on (date).
 I was accepted (date).
-No later date than by the end of the 6 th Semester (end of f Junior Semester) I took Praxis II test and received passi ing scores (date).
-No later date than by the Middle of the 7 th Semester (1 st Semester Senior) I applied for Internship /Student Teaching) (date).
-I was accepted for Inter rnship/Student Teaching) (date).
-No later date than by Mid-Semester of my 7th (1st Seme ester Senior) I took the Foundations of Reading Test (if req.) and the PLT test (date).
-My placements for Inte ernship/Student Teaching were: School Cooperating Teacher University Supervisor 1 2 I completed my OBU 7 Feacher education program (date) and Graduated (date).
+No later date than by the e end of the 6 th Semester (end o of Junior Semester) I took Praxis II test and received pass sing scores (date).
+No later date than by the e Middle of the 7 th Semester (1 st Semester Senior) I applied for Internship/St udent Teaching) (date).
+I was accepted for Interns hip/Student Teaching) (date).
+No later date than by Mi d-Semester of my 7th (1st Sem ester Senior) I took the Foundations of Reading Test (if req.) (date e).
+I took my Endorsement To est/s (if req.) (dat re).
+My placements for Interns ship/Student Teaching were: School Cooperating Teacher Univer rsity Supervisor 1 2 I completed my OBU Tea cher education program (date) and Graduated (date).
 Other Information: My advisor Phone